 - The precise moment you connect to the internet

-The bill doesn’t show online browsing history, destination sites, or anything similar.
-There’s a shocking amount of data connected with your data usage.
+There’s a shocking amount of information connected with your data usage.
 It’s too much to include on the invoice or statement.

-Can You See Search History On Wi-Fi Bill?
+Can You See Search History On The WiFi Bill?

-Similar to your mobile phone bill, the DSL, fiber, or cable internet service provider can log sites your home (or business) communicate with, but the data is encrypted and cannot be viewed.
+Like your mobile phone bill, the DSL, fiber, or cable internet service provider can log sites your home (or business) communicate with, but the content is encrypted and cannot be viewed.
 This security ensures that search queries you enter are private to you and the search engine you’re using.

-Again, the typical invoice only shows the amount of data consumed over the billing period and not your search or browsing history in detail.
+The typical monthly internet service invoice or statement only shows the amount of data consumed over the billing period and not your search or browsing history in detail.

 Does Private Browsing or Incognito Mode Help Hide Internet Search History?